HL7/cql/input/pages/02-authorsguide.md

 [Condition: severity in "Acute Severity"]
 ```

-This requests clinical statements that assert the presence of a condition with a severity in the [.id]#"Acute Severity"# valueset.
+This requests clinical statements that assert the presence of a condition with a severity in the <span class="id">"Acute Severity"</span> valueset.

-Note that the terminology reference [.id]#"Acute Severity"# in the above examples is a valueset, but it could also be a code system, a concept, or a specific code:
+Note that the terminology reference <span class="id">"Acute Severity"</span> in the above examples is a valueset, but it could also be a code system, a concept, or a specific code:

 ``` cql
 codesystem "SNOMED": 'http://snomed.info/sct'